GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 }
 {{< /tab >}}
 {{< tab header="Python" >}}

+# NOTE FOR SAMPLE AUTHOR:
+# **DO NOT include this comment block in the sample.**
+# The comment below about clients applies to gRPC-based clients (clients with GAPIC_AUTO in .repo-metadata.json).
+For google-api-python-client, see https://googleapis.github.io/google-api-python-client/docs/thread_safety.html#the-httplib2http-objects-are-not-thread-safe.
+For other libraries, consult with
+# the library owner.

 # Initialize client that will be used to send requests.
 This client only
 # needs to be created once, and can be reused for multiple requests.
 After
 # completing all of your requests, call the "__exit__" method on the client to